-The individual requesting the hearing shall provide to the Hearing Committee and the Executive Committee or Board of Directors (as appropriate) a written list of the names and addresses of individuals expected to offer testimony or evidence on the affected individual's behalf within five (5) days after receiving notice of the hearing.
-The witness list of either party may be amended at any time during the course of the hearing if notice of the change is given to the other party and the Hearing Committee or Hearing Officer.
+The individual requesting the hearing shall provide to the Hearing Committee and the Executive Committee or Board (as appropriate) a written list of the names and addresses of individuals expected to offer testimony or evidence on the affected individual's behalf within five (5) days after receiving notice of the hearing.
+The witness list of either party may be amended at any time during the course of the hearing if notice of the change is given to the other party and the Hearing Committee.

 - C. Appointment of a Hearing Committee or Hearing Officer. - 1.
 Hearing Occasioned By Action of the Medical Staff, Acting Through the Executive Committee.
-A hearing occasioned by an Executive Committee recommendation or action pursuant to Section 7.1(A)(2) above shall be conducted by any one of the following, in the sole discretion of the Executive Committee: - A. A Three-Member Hearing Committee: If a Hearing Committee structure is selected, the Members of the Hearing Committee shall be appointed by the President of the Medical Staff and composed of three (3) Members of the Medical Staff.
-One of the members so appointed shall be designated by the President of the Medical Staff as the Chair, whose duties are described below in Section 7.4(B).
-If specialty knowledge is required by the nature of the appeal, at least one voting member of the Appeals Committee shall practice in a specialty substantially similar to the specialty of the practitioner.
+A hearing occasioned by an Executive Committee recommendation or action pursuant to Section 11.1(A)(2) above shall be conducted by any one of the following, in the sole discretion of the Executive Committee: - A. A Three-Member Hearing Committee: If a Hearing Committee structure is selected, the Members of the Hearing Committee shall be appointed by the President of the Medical Staff and composed of three (3) Members of the Medical Staff.
+One of the members so appointed shall be designated by the President of the Medical Staff as the Chair, whose duties are described below in Section 11.4(B).
 Members of the Hearing Committee shall not be Practitioners in direct economic competition with the Practitioner.
 For purposes of this section, "direct economic competition" shall be defined to mean those Practitioners who are actively engaged in practice in the primary medical community of the Hospital and who practice in the same medical specialty or subspecialty as the Practitioner.
 The Hearing Committee may utilize, on a consulting basis, members of the same medical specialty or subspecialty as the Practitioner in issue.
 If it is not possible to identify any or enough members of the Medical Staff to serve on the Hearing Committee, the Medical Staff President may appoint up to three physicians from outside the Medical Staff in order to obtain a three-member hearing committee to hear the matter at issue;